Inspector General finds EUCOM undermanned for growing mission

 The IG review highlighted the need to better measure the effectiveness of exercises, including tracking whether U.S. assistance is helping partners build better forces.

 Countries that fall under Atlantic Resolve campaign, which is funded by the European Reassurance Initiative, are Poland, Estonia, Lithuania, Latvia, Romania and Bulgaria.

-U.S. Army Strykers belonging to the 2nd Cavalry Regiment cross the Vistula River in Chelmno, Poland, on Wednesday, June 8, 2016.
+American soldiers stand in front of their vehicles at a live fire exercise in Zagan, Poland, on Monday, Jan.
+30, 2017.
 An Inspector General's report, released this week, cautioned that the resources for carrying out the military's European Reassurance Initiative could fall short of the demands of a campaign designed to reinforce NATO's eastern flank.